 Under the partnership, Viridor has committed to providing a variety of community benefits to support the local Clyde Valley communities.

 FREE training workshops on various topics are delivered annually for the benefit of Clyde Valley based Small Businesses Organisations (SME’s) and Social Enterprise Organisations (SEO’s).
-Details of our Autumn/Winter 22 workshop programme will be published soon.
-Please check back here for further details.

 Employment opportunities have also been created, with a particular focus on the recruitment and training of young-people and long-term unemployed.
 We also work alongside the following supported employment agencies across the Clyde Valley regions to support this commitment:

 Developing Young Workforce

 Viridor are proud to be recognised as a Young Person's Guarantee employer which is a Scottish Government commitment to bring together employers, partners and young people.
 It aims to connect every 16- to 24-year-old in Scotland to an opportunity.